Rogers State University: Athletics

 The Rogers State athletic teams are called the Hillcats.
 The university is a member of the NCAA Division II ranks, primarily competing in the Mid-America Intercollegiate Athletics Association (MIAA) for most of its sports as an associate member since the 2019–20 academic year (before achieving full member status in 2022–23); while its men's soccer team competes in the Great American Conference (GAC).
 The Hillcats previously competed in the D-II Heartland Conference from 2013–14 to 2018–19; and in the Sooner Athletic Conference (SAC) of the National Association of Intercollegiate Athletics (NAIA) from 2007–08 to 2012–13.

-Rogers State competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field (indoor and outdoor); women's sports include basketball, cross country, golf, soccer, softball and track & field (indoor and outdoor).
+Rogers State competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field; women's sports include basketball, cross country, golf, soccer, softball and track & field.

 Mascot

-Their mascot, a fictional animal based on a bobcat and named for the hill that the school sits upon, was chosen in 2005 by a group of students.
+Hunter the Hillcat, a fictional animal based on a bobcat, is the official mascot of Rogers State University in Claremore, Oklahoma.
+First conceived by RSU students in 2005, Hunter was approved by the university’s mascot committee and officially unveiled to the public on September 13 of that year.

+As a symbol of school spirit, Hunter plays a major role in energizing campus life.
+He appears at athletic events, student activities, university celebrations, and community gatherings, helping to build pride and unity among students, alumni, and supporters.
+Hunter is widely recognized as a core part of RSU’s brand and traditions.

+Over the years, Hunter the Hillcat has been celebrated through campus events, including birthday celebrations marking milestones since his debut.
+His presence continues to represent the enthusiasm, determination, and community spirit that define Rogers State University.

+Sarge is a swan and a cherished part of Rogers State University’s campus traditions, having arrived in 2010.
+Originally the lone swan on campus, he was named through a student poll, with “Sarge” honoring the university’s history as the Oklahoma Military Academy.
+As RSU’s unofficial mascot, Sarge serves as a living link to the university’s past and contributes to its character and heritage, remaining a recognizable symbol of campus life and tradition.
+He is often seen relaxing on his pond near Herrington Hall or mingling with students around the DCTC Building.